Breast Surgery and its effect on breastfeeding (part 2)

 Our experience with this procedure?

-In the 12 or more years that we have been referring our patients with breast abscess to the intervention radiologists at the nearby hospital, we have seen more than 100 mothers with abscess.
+In the 12 or more years that we have been referring our patients with breast abscess to the intervention radiologists at the nearby hospital, we have seen a few more than 100 mothers with abscess.
 Happily, the numbers have decreased over the years.
-I hope this is because fewer mothers are developing an abscess due to their getting better help with positioning and latching babies on other rational information on breastfeeding, but I wonder.
+I hope this is because fewer mothers are developing an abscess due to their getting better help with positioning and latching babies on, as well as other rational information on breastfeeding, but I wonder.
 Perhaps more mothers are being referred to intervention radiologists rather than to surgeons.

 Does incision and drainage, the surgeon’s approach, prevent recurrence?
 No, according to the literature about 7% of abscesses recur after incision and drainage.
 As you can see, our results show a rate of recurrence of less than 1%.